Who We Support

 Yes, we support many men who are dealing with the effects of sexual violence on their lives.

-"I identify as trans*.
+"I am trans.
 Are SVC's services available to me?"

 Yes, the Sexual Violence Center is a safe space for trans survivors.
 We take our commitment to support victims and survivors along the gender continuum seriously.
 SVC has been a member of the former Trans Youth Support Network with a mission to promote racial, social, and economic justice for trans youth with the freedom to self-define gender identity and expression.

 "I'm dealing with an issue in my same-sex relationship.
 Is SVC for me?"